elucian/bee/syntax/overview.md

 ## Syntax Overview

-I have used a simple design notation based on examples and notes:
+We have used a _simple design_ for notation based on examples and notes:

-* I have used suggestive descriptors;
+* We use suggestive descriptors;
-* I have used "::=" to explain a descriptor;
+* We use "::=" to explain a descriptor;
-* I have used "..." for repetitive sequences;
+* We use "..." for repetitive sequences;
-* I have used notes to explain the semantics;
+* We use notes to explain the semantics;

 **bookmarks**